Cristiano Bortone: Life and career

 In 2016 he presented his film Coffee the first official co-production between Italy and China starring talents such as Ennio Fantastichini, Zhuo Tan, Koen De Bouw.
 The film is Special event at Giornate degli autori - Venice days and in competition at the San Paulo Film Festival, Beijing International Film Festival and Cairo Film Festival.
 For the film Bortone is nominated at the David di Donatello as Best producer and as Best film at the China media awards at Shanghai Film Festival.

 Bortone taught at several film schools such as at the Beijing Film Academy in 2013.
 He held seminars such one on writing for children's films at Cinekid Festival in 2008.
 He was tutor for the writing development program organize by SESC Rio de Janeiro and for FIRST film festival in Xining.
 He was a consultant for Media - Creative Europe and speaker on Chinese film market at several workshops.

 Besides film, he also collected other artistic and professional experiences.
 He was contributing for magazines like Panorama (Italy), Expresso (Portugal), Sopra il livello del mare, "Opening" on contemporary art, media and culture.
 As visual artist he exhibited in the 90's taking place at group shows like the Triennale di Termoli or Imprimatur curated by Achille Bonito Oliva.
 For a few years he was running the contemporary art gallery "The office" located in Rome.

-In 2021 he completed the Sino-German romantic comedy The Italian recipe, co-produced by major Chinese comedy house Kaixin Mahua Fun Age Pictures.